falcony-io/sqlalchemy-searchable/docs/configuration.rst

 Example ::

-    make_searchable(options={'catalog': 'pg_catalog.finnish'})
+    make_searchable(options={'regconfig': 'pg_catalog.finnish'})

 Changing catalog for search vector
 ----------------------------------

-In the following example we use Finnish catalog instead of the default English one.
+In the following example we use Finnish regconfig instead of the default English one.
 ::